13luecloud/udemy-react-tours-application/README.md

 ### **Description**

-A tour list application that lets the user remove uninteresting tour packages and refresh the list to its initial state when the list is empty.
+A tour list application that lets the user remove uninteresting tour packages and refresh the list to its initial state when the list is empty. (see: https://tranquil-alfajores-ebb5a1.netlify.app/)

 ### **Project Source**